MyMichigan Health: History

 MyMichigan Health was formed by the affiliation of hospitals in Midland and Clare in 1984.
 The hospital in Gladwin became an affiliate the following year.
 The hospital in Alma became a wholly owned subsidiary in 2004.
 The system's early history is documented in the book A Journey of Caring by Dorthy Langdon Yates.

 In August 2012, MyMichigan Health announced it was in negotiations to affiliate with the University of Michigan Health System.
 The partnership was finalized in June, 2013.
 The University of Michigan Health System acquired a minority ownership stake in MyMichigan Health and two seats on the 17-member board of directors.
 The affiliation better positioned both organizations for anticipated health care reform.

 MyMichigan Health provides consulting services to Mackinac Straits Health System although plans for acquisition of the critical access hospital in St. Ignace fell through in mid-2014.
 In early 2015, the system announced that it was divesting itself of its two nursing homes, MidMichigan Stratford Village and MidMichigan Gladwin Pines, a transaction that was completed the following year.
 During the same timeframe MidMichigan acquired Alpena Regional Medical Center and changed its name to MyMichigan Medical Center Alpena.
 West Branch Regional Medical Center (formerly Tolfree Memorial Hospital) joined MyMichigan Health as its sixth acute care hospital in 2018.
 It was renamed MyMichigan Medical Center West Branch.

 On December 1, 2021, MidMichigan Health became MyMichigan Health as part of a system-wide brand transformation updating the health system and facility names, and logo.

-As of August 1, 2024, the hospital and affiliated sites formerly known as Ascension St. Mary's in Saginaw was renamed My Michigan Medical Center - Saginaw, having been previously acquired by MyMichigan Health group from Ascension Health.
+As of August 1, 2024, the hospital and affiliated sites formerly known as Ascension St. Mary's in Saginaw was renamed MyMichigan Medical Center Saginaw, having been previously acquired by MyMichigan Health group from Ascension Health.